 It's finished off with a generous sprinkle of crispy bacon.

-You can serve this dish however you like, but you can never go wrong with Southern fried chicken or smothered pork chops.
+You can serve this dish however you like, but you can never go wrong with Southern fried chicken or fried pork chops.

 There's no side dish more comforting than a buttery cornbread dressing.
 This old fashioned recipe is wonderfully moist, light and uses a few ingredients that add a ton of flavor to the dish.